keep-network/keep-core/README.md

     in a specific period.
   - `verify_proof.js`: verify Merkle proof of a distribution.
   - `stake_history.js`: fetch the information of a particular staker, including staking history.
+  - `claimed_rewards.js`: calculate the Threshold rewards that has been already claimed.

 ## Installation